mahimamalpure/infom/InfoMatrix/ReadMe.txt

 	Using attached ZIP:
 		Download zip file attached to the email.
-		Extract all the java files to the local machine.
+		Extract the zip to the local machine.
 		Import the unzipped java project in eclipse.
-		Clean and build the project.
+		Download and copy the chromedriver.exe to /drivers folder Clean and build the project.
 		There should not be any errors.
 		In case of any errors check classpath configuration.